 The charity commission requires appointment of volunteers, and paid staff, to be done through a process of safer recruitment.
 This is a framework that uses a range of measures to both deter and prevent unsuitable individuals from working (either paid or volunteers) with vulnerable people.
 Mistakenly, some believe that carrying out a Disclosure and Barring check (DBS) is all that is needed when recruiting workers.
 Whilst it can be tempting for churches to take short cuts when people are willing to help out, are a familiar face and there are gaps in the rotas, it is important to be aware that a DBS check is only part (albeit an essential one) of a safer recruitment process.
-This process should be carried out prior to people engaging in roles working with children or young people.
+This process should be carried out prior to people engaging in roles working with children or young people and adults at risk.
 The Moderator wrote to all churches in November 2015 about the need for all of our volunteers to go through this process Letter to all Churches re Safer Recruitment of Volunteers 04-11-15

 The safer recruitment process includes the development of a job description (or role profile for volunteers), completion of an application form, a self-declaration of criminal history, a face-to-face interview, taking up references and a DBS check.
 It also includes an agreement, by whoever is fullfiling the role, to abide by URC Safeguarding Policies, and a commitment to undertaking regular safeguarding training.

 Please see step by step guide Step-by-step-guide-for-safer-selection-and-recruitment-of-volunteers-and-paid-staff

 It is crucial that references are taken up before interviews as this allows exploration with referees prior to interview and enables any outstanding questions to be incorporated into the interview process.
 Additionally this means that there is much less delay before being able to make a decision about appointment so volunteers, or potential paid staff, are not ‘on hold’ until this has taken place.